 Selecting Staff Authentication Methods

-If you plan to use the desk device or the lobby display unit for staff to use, then it is important to have a seamless authentication mechanism.
-Staff usually carry a staff card.
+Employees usually carry a staff card.
 The staff card information can be imported into the system using the administration panel on the web.
 Alternatively, staff can be issued a PIN to help them key in and reserve the desks.
 The PIN is unique to the staff and a new one can be requested if needed.
-Alternatively, staff’s known numbers such as employee ID or printer PIN, or mobile phone number can be used as the PIN.
+Alternatively, employee ID or printer PIN or mobile phone number can also be used as the PIN.

 Concluding

-Desk reservation setup in your office is not a tedious task.
-However, with a tool like ecobook, the process of implementing desk booking is easy.
-While setting up the hardware could take slightly longer with the planning and preparation of office cabling, a software-based setup can get your office up and running in no time.
+Desk booking setup in your office is not difficult with a tool like ecobook.
+While setting up the hardware could take slightly longer with the planning and preparation for office cabling, etc., a software-based setup can get your office up and running in no time.